Harihar Express

 The 14523 / 14524 Harihar Express is an Express train belonging to Northern Railway zone that runs between and in India.
 It is currently being operated with 14523/14524 train numbers on Bi-weekly basis.

+History

+The Harihar Express, at the time of its inauguration, ran between Ambala and Sonpur via Panipat and Delhi.

+Later, it operated between Ambala and Muzaffarpur via Saharanpur.

+Eventually, it was extended to run between Ambala and Barauni via Saharanpur.

 Service

 The 14523/Harihar Express has an average speed of 48 km/h and covers 1305 km in 26h 55m.
 The 14524/Harihar Express has an average speed of 48 km/h and covers 1305 km in 26h 55m.

 Route and halts

 The important halts of the train are: